thurdelima/node-labs/README.md

 Step by step to use

 1 - rename .env.example to env end config vars <br/>
+2 - run comand npx sequelize db:migrate <br/>
-2 - import arquive collection endpoint called Insomnia_2021-05-13.json to your insomnia or postman. <br/>
+4 - import arquive collection endpoint called Insomnia_2021-05-13.json to your insomnia or postman. <br/>
-3 - enjoy it
+4 - enjoy it

 <br/>